engineyard/engineyard-jenkins/README.md

 This will also install the `hudson` CLI to interact with your Hudson CI from the command line.

-## Assumptions

-It is assumed you are familiar with the [engineyard](http://github.com/engineyard/engineyard) CLI gem.

-You **do not** need to be familiar with custom chef recipes.
-Just follow the simple commands.
-Easy peasy.

-## Hosting Hudson CI

-Hosting Hudson CI on Engine Yard AppCloud is optional; yet delightfully simple.
-Hudson CI can be hosted anywhere.

-### Hosting on Engine Yard AppCloud
+## Hosting on Engine Yard AppCloud

 Using Engine Yard AppCloud "Quick Start" wizard, create an application with Git Repo `git://github.com/engineyard/hudson_server.git`, and add your own SSH keys.
 This will create an environment called `hudson_server_production`.
 Boot the environment as a Single instance (or Custom cluster with a single instance).